 no-NO, nb-NO, en-NO

 If the result of initialize operation is successful, the "onInitialized" method in your callback will be invoked.
 Otherwise, you will receive the error in the "onError" method.
-To know more about the errors, please refer to handling errors section.
+To know more about the errors, please refer to the "Handling Errors" section.

 To fetch a user's orders list, you need a valid OAuth 2.0 access token.
 If you have never received this token for a user before, you need to trigger an OAuth flow in which the user will consent to the information sharing.